nforne/nforne/README.md

     "3": Toronto Python
   },

- challenge: "I am always brewing with some code cook up.
-You're welcome to join the party!!!"
+ challenge: "I am always brewing with some code cook up."
+            "You're welcome to join the party!!!"

 }